RagnarLab/litemon/README.md

 LiteMon allows lightweight monitoring of Linux nodes (VM, bare-metal, etc.).
 LiteMon is carefully crafted to use as little resources as possible.

-LiteMon is using less than 1 MiB of RAM, the binary size is less than 5 MB, and uses very little I/O and CPU.
+LiteMon is using less than 5 MiB of RAM (99th percentile), the binary size is less than 5 MB, and uses very little I/O and CPU.
 Binaries are built with the musl libc and have no external dependencies.

 LiteMon is written in Rust, and uses the [Smol](https://github.com/smol-rs/smol) async runtime.